logoPostPlanify

 5. Audience-Specific Timing: Gen Z (9 PM - 11 PM)

 If your target audience is Gen Z (roughly ages 13-27), their digital clock runs differently.
-For this demographic, the prime engagement window is the late evening, from 9 PM to 11 PM.
+For this demographic -- and especially for creators building a youth-focused brand -- the prime engagement window is the late evening, from 9 PM to 11 PM.
 This is when they are done with homework, work, and social plans, and are settled in for a night of scrolling and interacting.

 A Gen Z individual lies in bed at night, looking at their smartphone, bathed in screen light.